Exotic Ideals in Free Transformation Group $C^*$-Algebras: Preliminaries

-\item The inclusion $(\B,\A)$ is \textit{regular} if $\spn\N(\B,\A)$ is dense in $\B$ and is \textit{singular} when $\N(\B,\A)=\A$. \item When $\A$ is a maximal abelian $*$-subalgebra (MASA) in $\B$, we say $(\B,\A)$ is a \textit{MASA inclusion}. \item When every pure state of $\A$ uniquely extends to a pure state of $\B$, we say that $(\B,\A)$ has the \textit{extension property}, or that $(\B,\A)$ is an \textit{EP-inclusion}.
-When $(\B,\A)$ is an EP-inclusion and $\A$ is abelian, $\A$ is a MASA in $\B$ and there exists a unique conditional expectation of $\B$ onto $\A$~\cite[Corollary~2.7]{ArchboldBunceGregsonExStC*AlII}. \item As with represented free transformation groups, we will also call a non-zero ideal $J\idealin \B$ \textit{exotic} if $J\cap \A=(0)$. \end{enumerate} \end{definition}
+\item An \textit{intertwiner of $\A$} is an element $v \in \B$ such that $v\A = \A v$; we use $\INT(\B,\A)$ for the set of all intertwiners. \item When $\A$ is a maximal abelian $*$-subalgebra (MASA) in $\B$, we say $(\B,\A)$ is a \textit{MASA inclusion}. \item When every pure state of $\A$ uniquely extends to a pure state of $\B$, we say that $(\B,\A)$ has the \textit{extension property}, or that $(\B,\A)$ is an \textit{EP-inclusion}.
+When $(\B,\A)$ is an EP-inclusion and $\A$ is abelian, $\A$ is a MASA in $\B$ and there exists a unique conditional expectation of $\B$ onto $\A$~\cite[Corollary~2.7]{ArchboldBunceGregsonExStC*AlII}. \item As with represented free transformation groups, we call a non-zero ideal $J \idealin \B$ \textit{exotic} if $J \cap \A = \{0\}$. \end{enumerate} \end{definition}